 Also of interest is that Scarsdale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.56% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small village, Scarsdale has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Scarsdale, a lot of people use the train to get to work every day though Scarsdale is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Scarsdale is a very ethnically-diverse village.
 The people who call Scarsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scarsdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Scarsdale include Russian, Italian, Polish, Eastern European, and German.
+Important ancestries of people in Scarsdale include German, Irish, Russian, Italian, and Polish.

 The most common language spoken in Scarsdale is English.
 Other important languages spoken here include Chinese and Spanish.